Our Story

 What is Hawthorn Heights WNC?

-Hawthorn Heights WNC is a state licensed nonprofit residential respite program serving youth ages 12–17 across western North Carolina.
-We provide a safe, structured, and nurturing environment for young people who are experiencing instability at home, involved in the foster care or juvenile justice systems, or struggling with behavioral, emotional, or school-related challenges.
+Hawthorn Heights WNC is a registered 501(c)(3) nonprofit organization operating a state-licensed residential respite program serving youth ages 12–17.
+We provide a safe, structured, and nurturing environment for young people who are experiencing instability at home, are involved in the foster care or juvenile justice systems, or are struggling with behavioral, emotional, or school-related challenges.

-Our 9-bedroom program serves youth for an average stay of 90 days.
-During that time, youth receive consistent supervision, stability, and therapeutic support while their care team works toward long-term solutions such as family reunification, foster placement, or successful completion of juvenile justice programming.
+Our 9-bedroom home serves youth for an average stay of 90 days.
+During that time, residents receive consistent supervision, stability, and therapeutic support while their care team works toward long-term solutions such as family reunification, foster placement, or successful completion of juvenile justice programming.

 Youth participate in a comprehensive, developmentally appropriate program that includes: